ombrdr47/Maintenance-Prediction-API/README.md

 2. Train the model before using the `/predict` endpoint.
 3. The application saves uploaded files in the `data/` directory and trained models in the `models/` directory.

----

-Feel free to reach out for any questions or improvements!